Scotland

 The eighteenth-century New Town, designed by James Craig, is the face of the Enlightenment, of the philosopher David Hume, the economist Adam Smith and the writer Walter Scott - the city which became known as "the Athens of the North".

-Princes Street is the most beautiful street of the New Town.
-It has a lot of gardens on the one side and it is also Edinburgh's popular shopping centre.
+has a lot of gardens on the one side and it is also Edinburgh's popular shopping centre.

 Princes Street is connected with the name of Walter Scott.
 A monument 200 feet high rises between green trees.
 They call it a poem of stone.
 Inside it there is a marble statue of the writer, and of his favourite dog.